 After you create a connector and have copied the .war file to the Tomcat webapps directory, see Connect to a SCIM connector to integrate the new connector.
 The five steps listed under the Create your Connector section create an integration between the agent and the SCIM Server you created with the SDK over https.
 To complete the process, see Enable SSL.

-For http communication between the agent and the SCIM Server, see Using http below.
-Please note that https is the recommended protocol.
+While you can use http communication between the agent and the SCIM Server, as described in Using http, https is the recommended protocol.

 - From the configure_agent.sh file, search for Configuring Okta Provisioning Agent.

 - Add the command line argument -allowHttp true \ to the list of commands.

 Supporting SSL for https connections requires the following two steps: